daftspunk/laravel-config-writer/README.md

 You can rewrite array values inside a basic configuration file that returns a single array definition (like a Laravel config file) whilst maintaining the file integrity, leaving comments and advanced settings intact.

-The following value types are supported for writing: strings, integers and booleans.
+The following value types are supported for writing: strings, integers, booleans and single-dimension arrays.

 ### Usage Instructions

-Add this to ```app/config/app.php``` under the 'providers' key:
+Add this to `app/config/app.php` under the 'providers' key:

 ```php
 'October\Rain\Config\ConfigServiceProvider',